canopy-js/canopy-js/README.md

 ```

 Unlike a subtopic, a topic can be referenced from any paragraph in any file in the project.

-Here is an example of how the user can either "inline" global links below the current paragraph, or redirect to the target as a new page.

 The following `expl` files in the topics directory: